mainmatter/playbook/src/project-procedure/digital-products/README.md

 - Deciding and setting up a source control system for maintaining the project's source code; this would usually be a git-based system
-- Deciding and setting up a system for maintaining and collaborating on design assets; we recommend using software that allows for component-based design, and a system that allows maintaining assets like source code with branching, pull request and review mechanisms
+- Deciding and setting up a system for maintaining and collaborating on design source files; we recommend using software that allows for component-based design, and a system that allows maintaining assets like source code with branching, pull request and review mechanisms
 - Deciding and setting up a system for maintaining and collaborating on